You may be the most physically fit person you know–never smoked, never had a surgery, and may recently have achieved top-notch marks on a health exam.

 Many applicants find themselves taken slightly aback when faced with health-related questions about their parents and siblings.

-Most insurance providers simply want to know if either of your parents or any of your siblings have died from or were diagnosed with cancer or heart disease before the age of sixty or sixty-five in some cases.
+Most insurance providers simply want to know if either of your parents or any of your siblings have died from or were diagnosed with cancer or heart disease before the age of sixty.

-However, these higher rates are not always carved into stone.
+However, if you’re looking for more affordable life insurance, these higher rates are not always carved into stone.

 In all fairness, most reputable insurers will tell you that certain conditions experienced by family members will affect your rates.